QuwackJ/uw-seattle-bus-map/README.md

     - We received guidance from ChatGPT on how to write the methods for fetching the live bus data as JSON, converting the JSON into JavaScript objects, and converting the JavaScript objects into GeoJSON
     - We used ChatGPT to edit the GeoJSON of live-updating bus positions to include data (i.e., route number and trip headsign) from the route JavaScript object
 - Creating the map
+    - We received guidance from ChatGPT on how to customize the basemap to highlight the UW Seattle campus and re-arrange the street labels to sit above the bus route lines
     - We used ChatGPT to help debug issues with creating pop-ups for moving buses, especially when trying to get the pop-ups to follow moving buses
     - We used ChatGPT to style the moving buses based on their route numbers
 - Creating the menu
     - We used ChatGPT and Copilot to help style the menu buttons in their active and disabled states
     - We used ChatGPT to write the logic that enables the menu to only show bus stops along a selected route
     - We used ChatGPT to debug issues with creating the tutorial overlay and having it be activated by clicking the help button
+    - We used ChatGPT to help add a legend under the menu buttons
 - Web page layout
     - We used ChatGPT and Copilot to make all pages conform to responsive design principles